igor47/blog/projects/unicorn-nginx.md

 # Design

 It's design is Unix.

+> Do one thing and do it right.

+For instance, load balancing in Unicorn is done by the OS kernel.

-It uses the OS features where they are better.
-Unicorn has [a whole document][udesign] dedicated to address it's design.
-Let's take a few points from there that are essential to Unicorn.
+Unicorn has [a whole document][udesign] dedicated to address its design.
+Let's take a few points from there that are essential to Unicorn:

 ## Load balancing